How To Use Excel for Accounting in 2023 [+Free Templates]

 Frequently Asked Questions (FAQs)

 Yes, but it’s not recommended.
-If you’re a very small business, using Excel is cost-effective.
-But for small businesses with complex processes, Excel can be counterproductive and difficult to use.
-We recommend getting dedicated accounting software instead.
+Excel is cost-effective for very small businesses.
+However, it can be counterproductive and difficult to use for small businesses with complex processes.
+I recommend getting one of the best small business accounting software instead.

 Accountants and bookkeeping professionals use Excel to perform complex calculations, like amortization tables and depreciation schedules.
 They also use it to compute product cost, allocate overhead, and perform budgeting and forecasting.